Psychological Safety at Work: Why Great Teams Feel Safe to Speak Up

 It is everyday moments built quietly, in how questions are answered, how mistakes are handled calmly, and how people are treated when they speak up.

-Most workplaces lack spaces where people feel safe enough to share talent and ideas.
-When psychological safety is present, people don’t just work better — they feel more human.
+Most workplaces create spaces where people feel safe enough to share their talent and ideas.
+Here people don’t just work better — they feel more human.

 If you want a team that is brave, you have to give them a safe place to land.